SantiVargas/Element-Comparison/README.txt

-This project aims to achieve the problem noted in the instructions file.
+This project aims to achieve the problem noted in the Instructions.txt file.